Last Updated on 12 October 2024 by Cycloscope

 The road is very narrow, barely sufficient for two big cars to pass on opposite ways, but you won’t see so many of those, even in high season.
 This area is inexplicably underrated.

-It’s a barren landscape which looks like high mountains even if it’s not, when we were there, there was a chrono cycle race, we had fun racing with our super-heavy bikes.
+It’s a barren landscape that looks like high mountains even if it’s not, when we were there, there was a chronic cycle race, and we had fun racing with our super-heavy bikes.

 The best option, in my opinion, is to get on this road directly from Killarney, even though the link from Islandboy is a gorgeous ride along the lake.
 You chose.